The Long-Term Chehalis Basin Strategy

 For a long time, people have fought over these issues.
 Now, we’re finally making progress toward a safer, more resilient basin.

-Building on this momentum, the Chehalis Basin Board is working together to develop the long-term Chehalis Basin Strategy to protect people and aquatic life, expected in early 2026.
+Building on this momentum, in 2026, the Chehalis Basin Board will finalize its recommended long-term Chehalis Basin Strategy to protect people and aquatic life for decades to come.

 Underwater photo of a school of salmon